rivera-bl/nvim-dotfiles/README.md

 - The `nixos-22.05` branch has the `v0.7.0` while `master` has the `v0.7.2` which is the latest stable release

+- When running the nvim docker image it executes nvim and exits immediately

 ```lua
 -- so nvim doesnt break on first start up before PackerInstall
 local status_ok, telescope = pcall(require, "telescope")